at0m741/Kerr_Geodesics/README.md

 # CurvatureEngine
 ## Overview
 This project is a high-performance computational framework for solving geodesic equations and curvature tensors in General Relativity.
-It includes tools for computing Christoffel symbols, Ricci tensors, Riemann curvature tensors, and the evolution of spacetime using the ADM formalism.
+It includes tools for computing Christoffel symbols, Ricci tensors, Riemann curvature tensors, and the evolution of spacetime using the ADM/BSSN formalism.
 The code supports multiple metrics, including Schwarzschild and Minkowski, and provides efficient numerical solvers.

 ## Features
 - **Geodesic Integrator:** Computes null and timelike geodesics in curved spacetimes.